zu1k/Good-MITM/README.md

 Adding `http` and `https` proxies to the browser, `http://127.0.0.1:34567` if not modified.

-### Test Demo Websites
+### Test Demo Rules

 Now I add two demo websites, removing ADs using good-MITM `rewrite` feature.

-You should use the demo rule file, `good-mitm.exe -k private.key -c cert.crt -r demo.yaml`
+You should use the demo rule file, `good-mitm.exe -k private.key -c cert.crt -r ads.yaml`

 See the effect by comparing the content(ads) with and without using `good-MITM`.